georgeroubie/SCSS-7-1-pattern/assets/scss/README.md

 ## Pages
  + If you have page-specific styles, it is better to put them in a `pages` folder, in a file named after the page

+## Themes
+ + On large applications, it is not unusual to have different themes based on a state
+ + Add inside the `themes` folder a different file for every state